top of page

 1966

 In 1961, Durham Bank & Trust and University National Bank of Chapel Hill to form Central Carolina Bank and Trust.
 A few years later, it established a Hillsborough branch on N. Churton Street.
 To accommodate the change in purpose for the building, both the interior and the exterior were re-designed.
 The two additional buildings constructed by Parks were removed and a drive-through window was added.
-The façade of the building was also altered to give it a “Colonial” look that fit with the re-branding that the town of Hillsborough had embraced.
+The façade of the building was also altered to give it a “colonial” look that fit with the re-branding that the town of Hillsborough had embraced.

 In 2005, CCB merged with SunTrust Banks of Atlanta, GA which later turned into BB&T and moved out of the historic district.